‘Revenge of the Nerds’: Where Are They Now & Which Nerd Is Part of a Hollywood Acting Dynasty?

 Everett Collection; Dimitrios Kambouris/Getty Images

-Besides Revenge of the Nerds, you might recognize Edwards as Dr. Mark Greene in ER or from his roles in Top Gun and Zodiac.
-Edwards has proved that he has many skills besides acting, as he has spent time flying airplanes and racing cars.
-In recent years, he made his Broadway musical debut in Girl From the North Country and is set to appear in the 2024 Broadway production of Prayer for the French Republic.
-He has been married to Mare Winningham since 2021, but shares four children with his ex-wife Jeanine Lobell.
-Not only that but he has also helped direct several episodes of ER and the film Charlie’s Ghost Story.
-He also cofounded the nonprofit organization Shoe4Africa, helping provide healthcare and education to African children.
+Besides Revenge of the Nerds, you might recognize Edwards as Dr. Mark Greene in ER or from his roles as Goose in Top Gun and Inspector William Armstrong in Zodiac.
+In recent years, he made his Broadway musical debut in Girl From the North Country and appeared in the 2024 Broadway production of Prayer for the French Republic.
+In addition to acting, he has also helped direct several episodes of ER and the film Charlie’s Ghost Story.
+Edwards is still a busy actor on the small screen, appearing in recent projects such as Netflix’s Inventing Anna, AppleTV’s WeCrashed, and AMC’s Tales of the Walking Dead.

 Dudley “Booger” Dawson